 About the Pollinator Project

 The Pollinator Project is a Channel Island initiative set up to help stop the decline in pollinating insects.
 The group works with schools, charities and local organisations.
-To find out about current initiatives visit the CI Pollinator Project.
+To find out about current initiatives visit the Jersey pollinator project website.

 Email Eco Active for more information.